 This thesis describes the rise and fall of the Dutch central government's architectural policy.
 The study focuses on the development of the central government's architectural policy as a form of cultural policy, shedding light on how the policy and thus the dominant views on Dutch culture were formulated and constantly evolving.

-The winner receives a cash prize of ten thousand euros, intended for a research-related activity.
+The winner will receive a cash prize of ten thousand euros, intended for a research-related activity.
 There is also publicity attention for the work in Boekman magazine.

 About the Boekman Dissertation Prize